 What’s more popular right now than zombies?
 Zombie T.V. shows, zombie books, just about anything zombie is trendy.
-In fact, just yesterday I saw a road race in which zombies would chase participants as they attempted to complete course.
+In fact, I even saw a road race in which zombies would chase participants as they attempted to complete course.
 Craziness.
 And while we may find amusement watching zombies slowly stagger after the living in search of dinner, what is not cool is to work with zombies as coworkers.
 As one who survived a zombie infested workplace, I can personally attest to the mind-numbing experience that such a workplace is.
 So, how do you know if your workplace has become infested with zombies?

 Signs You are Working Amongst the Living Dead